 How can I donate to the FULL PLATE program?

 There are many ways a person can support our food pantry program.
 Checks and money orders made Payable to Women On Maintaining Education and Nutrition are always accepted but the easiest way of donating to any of our programs has been through Paypal with our online donating option.
-Click here to go there now or you can also donate through our fundraising campaign by Clicking here.
+Click here to go there now.

 FACT: Children who are hungry may be less attentive and curious than other children.
 They often have difficulty concentrating or focusing.
 Their reading, verbal and motor skills can suffer.
 They are absent more often from school and have higher drop out rates.